Path to Resettlement

 Typically, state receive an annual allocation based on the refugee population in the state and can also compete for additional program funding (varying according to the funding available from the federal government for refugees).

 Usually this state office sub-awards funding to local resettlement agencies for the ongoing support for refugees in each community: mutual assistance associations (MAA), ethnic community based organizations, non-profit social service organizations and so on.
-In Wisconsin, Catholic Charities of Green Bay and the Archdiocese of Milwaukee, Lutheran Social Services Wisconsin and Upper Michigan, Jewish Family Services of Milwaukee and International Institute of Wisconsin are the active VOLAGs.
+In Wisconsin, Catholic Charities of Green Bay and the Archdiocese of Milwaukee, Lutheran Social Services Wisconsin and Upper Michigan, and International Institute of Wisconsin are the active VOLAGs.

 A refugee must complete one year of residency before being permitted to adjust status to become a permanent resident alien.
 A refugee must wait five years before being permitted to naturalize.